hcp4715/moralSelf_ddm/README.md

 ================

-This is the project files for Chuan-Peng Hu et al (in prep)
+This is the project files for Chuan-Peng Hu, Yuxuan Lan et al (in prep)

 ================